Development and validation of an orthotopic, syngeneic, mouse model for fibrolamellar hepatocellular carcinoma

 Blood markers for fibrolamellar

-Timeframe: 2010 Goal: Identify biomarkers Principal Investigator: Michael Torbenson, MD, Department of Pathology, Johns Hopkins University (Currently at Mayo Clinic) Early identification of tumors is essential for aggressive treatment.
+Timeframe: 2010 Goal: Identify biomarkers for FLC Principal Investigator: Michael Torbenson, MD (Currently at Mayo Clinic) Study overview: Early identification of tumors is essential for aggressive treatment.
 The majority of fibrolamellar carcinoma (FLC) patients have metastatic disease at the time of diagnosis.
 Therefore, identification of biomarkers for FLC is essential.
-Using a broad …
+Using a broad collection of …

 Read more